Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 Step 5: Work with a customer success team member of your new tool

-If your new vendor has a customer success team, remember it’s the job of that team to help you hit your goals with their tool.
-If you fail, they’re failing too.
+If your new vendor has a customer success team, remember their job is to help you hit your goals with their tool.
+If you fail, they’re failing, too.

 Use this to your benefit.
 Connect with your customer success rep as soon as possible.
 They will: